Tips on Becoming a Flatbed Truck Driver

 What kind of cargo can be hauled on a flatbed? – Flatbed trucks can haul a wide variety of cargo, including lumber, steel, construction equipment, machinery, and oversized loads.
 Flatbeds are particularly well-suited for transporting large or heavy items that cannot be transported in a traditional box truck.

 What kind of license is required to drive a flatbed truck? – To drive a flatbed truck, you must have a valid Commercial Driver’s License (CDL) with the appropriate endorsements.
-The specific endorsements required to depend on the type of cargo being hauled.
+The specific endorsements required depend on the type of cargo being hauled.

 What are the biggest challenges of flatbed trucking? – Flatbed trucking presents several unique challenges, including securing cargo properly, dealing with inclement weather and road conditions, and operating oversized loads.
 Flatbed drivers must also be physically fit and able to perform tasks such as loading and unloading cargo.